shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 To look at his life through Heaven's eyes

 ## Moses Meets God

+> Now it came about in the course of those many days that the king of Egypt died.
+And the sons of Israel groaned because of the bondage, and they cried out; and their cry for help because of their bondage ascended to God.
+24 So God heard their groaning; and God remembered His covenant with Abraham, Isaac, and Jacob.
+25 And God saw the sons of Israel, and God took notice of them.
+Exodus 2:23

 He was living a very normal life, settled down, has a wife, nice job, his past didn't bother him he was just chilling and then he meets God.

 <iframe width="700" height="315" src="https://www.youtube.com/embed/6ds9y3lJGig?si=CojKklvbuaizb7za" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>